AleRivasSora/work_manager/README.md

 ### Testing

-Basic unit tests are included for controllers to ensure they are defined correctly.
+Basic unit tests are included for controllers and services to ensure they are defined correctly and work as expected.

 ## Setup